30 ways to save tax

 14. Reduce capital gains tax (CGT) on a rental property

 Landlords are normally liable for CGT when they sell a rental property.
-If it has been your main home at some time in the past, you can claim tax relief for the last three years of ownership.
+If it has been your main home at some time in the past, you can claim tax relief for the last eighteen months of ownership.

 Pay less tax on savings and investments